Tina Guo

 On August 1, 2019, she joined the German symphonic metal band Beyond the Black at Wacken Open Air Festival.
 She also performed with Swedish power metal band Sabaton on their headlining of the festival and recorded with them in 2021 the song “Steel Commanders”.

 Early life

 Tina Guo was born in Shanghai, China to father Lu-Yan Guo, a concert cellist, and mother Fei-Fei Soong, a concert violinist, who are the current artistic directors of the California International Music and Art Festival, an annual event held in San Diego, California.
 Tina began playing piano at the age of 3 in China.
-At age five, she moved to the United States with her family, she began violin lessons with her mother.
-At age 7, she began also studying the cello with her father.
-Her parents forced her to practice 6–8 hours a day.
-Tina joined the Civic Youth Orchestra when she was 10.
+At age five, she moved to the United States with her family, and began violin lessons with her mother.

-After graduating from Poway High School, she attended the USC Thornton School of Music to study the cello on a full scholarship.
-She studied under Nathaniel Rosen and also Eleonore Schoenfeld, one of the most influential cellists of the 20th century, who had taught both Rosen and Guo's father.
-During her freshman year, Guo dated a guitarist with an 80s style classic metal band.
-She went to one of their shows at The Whiskey in Hollywood, and it influenced her to try to adapt the cello to the heavy metal style.
-Guo began experimenting with pedals and different techniques, trying to discover how to play the cello to sound like a guitar.
-It took her three years and many YouTube videos before she was satisfied with her attempts.

-Guo left USC in her junior year, as she found it increasingly difficult to balance performing and attending classes.
-Her parents were very angry and did not agree with her decision.